zerotier/libzt/docs/osx_zt_sdk.md

 Simply call `zt_join_network("XXXXXXXXXXXXXXXX")`

 ***

+## Linking into an application on Mac OSX

+Example:

+    gcc myapp.c -o myapp libztintercept.so
+    export ZT_NC_NETWORK=/tmp/netcon-test-home/nc_8056c2e21c000001

+Start service

+    ./zerotier-netcon-service -d -p8000 /tmp/netcon-test-home

+Run application

+    ./myapp

+## XCode Desktop App Integration

+*NOTE a sample OSX desktop application with ZeroTier integrated can be found [here](../integrations/Example_OSX_App)*

+**Step 1: Build `ZeroTierSDK_OSX.framework`**
+ - From the main repo directory, `make osx_app_framework`.
+This will use the XCode commandline tools to build and copy the framework into `build`.

+**Step 2: Add `ZeroTierSDK_OSX.framework` to your project**

+**Step 3: Pick and use an API:**

 **NSStream and SOCKS Proxy:**

 As an example, here's how one would configure a NSStream object to redirect all network activity to the ZeroTier SOCKS proxy server: